-One of WRA’s key Strategic Objective is to “Improve the Protection of Water Resources within the country”.
-Based on this core function, WRA identifies and conserves groundwater resources under threat, amongst them, the Kikuyu Springs Aquifer.
+One of WRMA’s key Strategic Objective is to “Improve the Protection of Water Resources within the country”.
+Based on this core function, WRMA identifies and conserves groundwater resources under threat, amongst them, the Kikuyu Springs Aquifer.
 This Aquifer is a significant public water source in the northwest of Nairobi area and hence vital water supply for the Capital City, Nairobi.

-Land use changes, encroachment of the Ondiri Swamp and escalating groundwater abstraction are a source of concern for the long-term sustainability of the Kikuyu Springs as a public water supply source.
-As a result of this, in 2011, WRA through Norken (I) Ltd., Engineering and Management Consultants carried out a study.
+Land-use changes, the encroachment of the Ondiri Swamp and escalating groundwater abstraction are a source of concern for the long-term sustainability of the Kikuyu Springs as a public water supply source.
+As a result of this, in 2011, WRMA through Norken (I) Ltd., Engineering and Management Consultants carried out a study.

 The objectives of this study were:-

-To make recommendations as to whether the aquifer unit should be accorded “Special Aquifer” status in respect to the Water Resources Management Rules, 2007.
+- To make recommendations as to whether the aquifer unit should be accorded “Special Aquifer” status with respect to the Water Resources Management Rules, 2007.

-To define the limits of a groundwater conservation area or areas that might be gazetted in order that the recharge areas or areas are protected in future.
+- To define the limits of a groundwater conservation area or areas that might be gazetted so that the recharge areas or areas are protected in the future.

 What were the key findings of the study?

-The Study showed that the Kikuyu Springs Aquifer extends over an area of 161 square kilometres, from Bathi Springs in the north to just beyond Nyakumu Swamp in the south.
+The study showed that the Kikuyu Springs Aquifer extends over an area of 161 square kilometers, from Bathi Springs in the north to just beyond Nyakumu Swamp in the south.